Womens Work: “And You Are Still There” How Woman Understand, Support Each Other, and Endure.

 We behave ourselves into being.
 Most behavior comes from not being seen, first by our parents, second by our teachers, third by ourselves, fourth by our partners and our friends.
 In this way, life is a series of birth canals.
 The shape of our experiences, and how we interpret them and then integrate them into our deep self, helps form who we are, our being, who we give birth to as adult women, fully formed.

-In this 2-day class we will develop coping skill to help us navigate zones of annihilation, and identify the behavior that comes from our mother, or our monster, and explore ways to stand as our true self, as ‘me.’
+In this 3-day class we will develop coping skills to help us navigate zones of annihilation, and identify the behavior that comes from our mother, or our monster, or our shadow and explore, together, the way of integration so we may stand as our true self, as ‘me.’

 We will practice listening, touching, reliving and receiving as ways of deepening your connection to the river of our life.